ArslanAmeer/Ui-Component-Minimal-Slider/README.md

 });
 ```

   ## YOU'RE DONE! 🎆🎇🎉👏👏
 ---

 ### Additional Settings 😎

-You can add or modify slider setting in script file. follwing are complete settings list you can apply.
+You can add or modify slider settings in script file. following are complete list of settings you can apply.
 ```js
 $(".rslides").responsiveSlides({
   auto: true,             // Boolean: Animate automatically, true or false